 What happens when bad weather prevents me from getting to campus?

-Those students who commute and cannot safely get to the campus due to snow or ice conditions should notify the Office of the Vice President for Student Life and Dean of Students, (570) 321-4039, or email email@example.com.The Dean's office will notify your faculty members.
+If you are unable to travel to campus when classes are in session, you should notify the Dean of Student Affairs Office, (570) 321-4039, or email email@example.com.The Dean's office will notify your faculty members.
 An inclement weather link on the Lycoming College homepage will list class cancellations on bad weather days when the college is open.
 Please check the link before traveling to campus.

 Where can I find out about campus policies for students?

 Campus policies can be found in the Lycoming College Student Handbook.
 Additionally, all incoming students receive a printed copy of the Student Policies Manual.

 Commuter students are not assigned on-campus mailboxes.
 However, If you wish to have a mailbox, please contact the Mailroom.
 Boxes are assigned on a first come-first served bases.